Follow our new Facebook page!

 And if someone sees that and asks why… maybe that’s my chance to share.

 God gave us free will.
-I’m trying to use mine to turn things around for the better.
-Not just for me, but for the people around me too.
+I’m trying to use mine to follow Him better and help make the world around me better.

 Like I said at the beginning…